awslabs/clickstream-analytics-on-aws/docs/en/pipeline-mgmt/ingestion/create-data-sink-w-kafka.md

 # Apache Kafka
 This data sink will stream the clickstream data collected by the ingestion endpoint into an topic in a Kafka cluster.
-Currently, solution support Amazon Managed Streaming for Apache Kafka (Amazon MSK).
+Currently, solution support Amazon Managed Streaming for Apache Kafka (Amazon MSK) and Self-hosted Kafka cluster.

 ## Amazon MSK
 * **Select an existing Amazon MSK cluster.** Select an MSK cluster from the drop-down list, the MSK cluster needs to meet the following requirements: